 Hakozaki Shrine

-Hakozaki Shrine is one of the three major Hachiman shrines.
-During the Mongol Invasions, Emperor Emeritus Kameyama prayed here for “Enemy Surrender,” and a large statue of him stands in the shrine.
-Since successfully protecting Japan from the Mongolians, the shrine has been believed to guard sailors and protect against overseas invasions.
-It holds the Hojoya Festival every September.
+Hakozaki Shrine is one of Japan’s three major Hachiman shrines.
+During the Mongol invasions, Emperor Kameyama prayed here for “the surrender of the enemy,” and a large statue of him now stands within the shrine grounds.
+Since the successful defense of Japan against the Mongols, the shrine has been revered as a guardian for sailors and a protector against foreign invasions.
+Every September, it hosts the Hōjōya Festival.

 More about Shinto Shrine , Click here.